How to become a school governor

 How do I apply to be a governor?

-Contact Governor services on 020 7364 5000, email firstname.lastname@example.org or complete the webform.
+Contact Governor services on 020 7364 5000, email firstname.lastname@example.org or complete the application form.
 You can also directly contact the head teacher or chair of governors of the school you are interested in, and, if you are interested in being a governor of a church school, the Diocese.